 Successfully optimizing your LinkedIn profile means cultivating a professional online persona that is easily found by recruiters searching for your skills or experience.
 After filling out every profile section to the best of your ability, take the next step by optimizing your LinkedIn profile by strategically including hard skills and keywords into high-impact sections of your profile.

 LinkedIn Skills and Keywords

-Successful experience in sales, project management, or email marketing
+Successful experience in sales, project management, customer support, or email marketing

 Accrued knowledge in search engine optimization (SEO) or generally accepted accounting principles (GAAP)

 Knowledge of industry specific tools and software like Photoshop, Workfront, Asana, etc.

 These keywords are search terms likely to be used by recruiters in your industry and other users searching for your expertise.
 Without the right keywords, it is unlikely that someone will find you among the 500 million other LinkedIn profiles.
 How you present these skills and keywords should look different depending on which section of your LinkedIn profile you’re using them in.

 The most obvious place to start adding your top skills is the Skills & Endorsements section towards the bottom of your profile.
 This will help you organize your skills while allowing your connections to provide validation by endorsing your skills.

 That said, the Skills & Endorsements section isn’t actually the most important place for you to add skills.
 Counterintuitively, when it comes to a recruiter’s search results, the most impactful places to seed your top skills and keywords are your headline, summary (about), and work experience.